 Exceptions: The Chief Medical Officer, Chief Nursing Officer and the Administrator of Woodridge, in collaboration with CVMC’s infectious disease team, will review other exceptions.

 No visitors are permitted except the following.
 All visitors will be screened on entry:

 - Medical Clinics, Diagnostic Imaging, Laboratory, and ExpressCare: One support person over the age of 16 is permitted to accompany patients to visits if the patient requires support or assistance to access their appointment.

 - Prenatal Ultrasounds: One designated support person.

-- We will make every effort to support patient and family interaction by deploying the use of technology.
+- We will make every effort to support patient and family interaction by deploying the use of technology whenever possible.

-- Support persons will be asked to clean their hands upon entry/exit from the building, entry/exit from the unit or clinic and entry/exit from patient rooms.
+- Everyone is asked to sanitize their hands upon entry/exit from the building, entry/exit from the unit or clinic, and entry/exit from patient rooms.

 - Employees are restricted from visiting patients either on- or off-duty, unless they are the designated visitor.

 - Any visitor who does not comply with this policy will be asked to leave the premises.